-Have you ever needed to talk to ATC but had to wait in line because another pilot was asking the controller to “say again?”
-We all know those situations can be frustrating, but if you have been a pilot for any length of time, odds are you have either spoken these words yourself or heard them from ATC (probably more than once).
+While there are numerous aviation phraseology examples that are common, “say again” is one that can be frustrating to hear.
+However, if you have been a pilot for any length of time, odds are you have either spoken these words yourself or heard them from ATC (probably more than once).

 The FAA pilot/controller glossary defines the phrase “say again” in the following manner: “Used to request a repeat of the last transmission.
 Usually specifies a transmission or portion thereof not understood or received; e.g., ‘Say again all after ABRAM VOR.’”